ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 ## **SQL Queries & Results**
 ### Q1.
 Calculate quantity of items, sales value & order quantity by each subcategory in last 12 months (L12M).
+The goal of this analysis is to evaluate **recent sales performance by product subcategory over the last 12 months (L12M)**.
+Specifically, it aims to measure **sales volume (items sold), revenue contribution, and order frequency** for each subcategory, using a rolling 12-month window based on the latest available transaction date.

+This analysis helps identify:
+- Which subcategories are currently driving revenue versus volume.
+- Differences between high-volume, low-value products and low-volume, high-value products.
+- Short-term performance trends that are most relevant for pricing, promotion, and inventory decisions.

 ```sql
 SELECT FORMAT_DATETIME('%b %Y', a.ModifiedDate) AS month
       ,c.Name